How to revive your old yard tools

-As a first time home owner, my husband and I did not own any yard equipment.
+As first time home owners, my husband and I did not own any yard equipment.
 A family friend donated several basics (yard rake, hoe, shovel) but the handles of nearly all these implements are old and rough, making them hard on the hands.
 Additionally, the metal parts are pretty rusty.
-What can I do to revamp these tools?
+Do you have any tips for restoring yard tools?

 The shovels and axes we use for field operations in the Marine Corps get a beating!
 These tools often come back from the deserts of Twenty-Nine Palms or the cold, wet climate of Norway in real bad condition.

 We sand down the wooden handles with light grade sandpaper and then apply linseed oil liberally to the wooden handle.
 For metal parts, first sand them down, preferably with a wire brush grinder and then spray paint using cheap paint found just about anywhere.